Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 Best Practices

-• Move requests through stages consistently to keep pipeline visibility clear
+• Move Opportunities through stages consistently to keep pipeline visibility clear

 • Modify workflow stages as needed to reflect your actual sales process